akarshit-1609/Grade_Card_Details_Store_in_MySql_Database/readme.md

-# IGNOU Grade Card Details Convert into MySql Table
+# IGNOU Grade Card Details Store in MySql Database and also export in excel file

 ## Requirements